ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #vim #neovim #nvim, specific, add or implement so sort of function when editing homebrew formula files to have a go to definition when cursor is on a `depends_on` block
+- [ ] display some sort message, alert, or menubar icon when caps lock is activated "for all that is sane" 👩🏻‍⚕️
 - [ ] #karabiner-elements #karabinerelements, swap <kbd>-</kbd> with <kbd>_</kbd> when **caps lock** is activated
 - [ ] [tmux] nesting tmux sessions, finish exploring (if possilbe) get a working tmux setup that allows nesting sessions.
     - https://github.com/aleclearmind/nested-tmux